MCBEE, S.C. — This is the time of year when people in the Pee Dee look forward to fresh, locally grown peaches and summer vegetables.

 She said some of the strawberries came back, extending the strawberries season into June.
 She said the peach season, which begins in May, will last for a few more weeks.
 It should be over by the end of August.
 Due to a shortage of peaches and COVID-19, McLeod Farms is limiting purchasers to two boxes of peaches per visit.

-McCormick said the biggest impact of COVID-19 came in March when the schools shut down and they had to begin training employees about wearing masks and sanitizing and taking daily temperature checks.
+McCormick said the biggest effect of COVID-19 came in March when the schools shut down and they had to begin training employees about wearing masks and sanitizing and taking daily temperature checks.

 “Our field trips came to a halt,” McCormick said.